searchspring/snap/packages/snap-controller/README.md

 ## Context
 Each Controller can optionally take a 3rd parameter for `Context`.
 This is to allow each individual controller to have its own individual context if so desired.
-If no Context param is provided, the global context is used by default.

 The context is exposed as `controller.context`
 ```typescript